XJ119/Source_code_for_paper/README.md

 # Source_code_for_paper
 This code is for the paper named "A Model Learning Based Multi-agent Flocking Collaborative Control Method for Stochastic Communication Environment"
 This version of the code is a preliminary  version, with a lot of redundant code and incomplete annotations in the code.
 In the next version, we will make updates.
+We declare that the provided code is for research purposes only and cannot involve commercial activities.

 The file "motion_UAV_model_attention_predict_2_test_722_train_SAC_modellen3_train.py" is the policy training python file.
 The file "motion_UAV_model_attention_predict_2_test_722_train_SAC_modellen3_train.py" is the policy test file.